Planetbiru/PortableServer/README.md

 *   **Access Control:** Quickly toggle services between **Local Mode** (127.0.0.1) and **Public Mode** (0.0.0.0).
 *   **Cron Scheduler:** Manage scheduled tasks using standard cron expressions to execute system commands.
 *   **System Tray Integration:** Run the application in the background.
 Minimize to tray and control services via the context menu.
+*   **Port Collision Detection:** Automatically checks if ports 80 (Apache) or 3306 (MySQL) are already in use before starting services.
 *   **Activity Logging:** Real-time logging of service actions and environment changes, stored in a local SQLite database.
 *   **Automatic Configuration:** Automatically generates configuration files (`httpd.conf`, `php.ini`, `my.ini`, `redis.conf`) from templates, dynamically injecting the current installation directory path.
-*   **Multi-language Support:** Support for English and Indonesian languages with settings persistence.
+*   **Multi-language Support:** Comprehensive localization including English, Indonesian, Malay, Javanese, Sundanese, Chinese, Japanese, Korean, Hindi, and Arabic (with RTL support).
-*   **Windows Integration:** Option to run on Windows startup and prevent multiple instances of the application from running simultaneously.
+*   **Windows Integration:** Option to run on Windows startup and built-in Mutex to prevent multiple instances from running.
 *   **Responsive UI:** Remembers your window size and maximization state for the next session.

 ## 🛠️ Prerequisites